LA3QMA/TCIMacro/README.md

 ![Alt text](/screenshot/MainMenu.png?raw=true "MainMenu")

-* Download and extract then execute the Makefile or just move the "TCIMacro" to where ever you want it.
+* Download and extract
+* Run "sudo make install" to install the application or move the "TCIMacro" to where ever you want it.
 * ExpertSDR has to be running
 * Start TCIMacro - by default it tries localhost:40001
 * First time usage select "Prefs" and enter your configuration details.